 What do you do at Thomson?

-As Lab Supervisor, I oversee the marine team’s macroinvertebrate and PSA projects, monitoring sample processing to ensure our operating procedures are followed, quality is maintained, and our client deadlines are met.
+As Laboratory Manager, I oversee the marine team’s macroinvertebrate and PSA projects, monitoring sample processing to ensure our operating procedures are followed, quality is maintained, and our client deadlines are met.
 I enjoy working at my microscope, identifying invertebrates in our benthic samples.

 Why do you like working at Thomson?